feifeibear/89757/README.md

 ## Deep Gradient Compression: Reducing the Communication Bandwidth for Distributed Training
-## This is a code repository used to reproduce the results in paper [DEEP GRADIENT COMPRESSION: REDUCING THE COMMUNICATION BANDWIDTH FOR DISTRIBUTED TRAINING](https://arxiv.org/pdf/1712.01887.pdf)
+This is a code repository used to implement a gradient compression method mentioned in [ICLR 2018 paper](https://arxiv.org/pdf/1712.01887.pdf)
-It is based off [convNet.pytorch](https://github.com/eladhoffer/convNet.pytorch) with some helpful options such as:
+It is based off [convNet.pytorch](https://github.com/eladhoffer/convNet.pytorch) with some helpful options such as You can run it on a GPU or CPU cluster.

 ## Dependencies